fddemora/fddemora/README.md

 ### Hi there 👋

 #### A little about me:
--  I'm Program Analyst at Cognizant Technical Solutions 🖥
+- Program Analyst at Cognizant Technical Solutions 🖥
-- I have knowledge in web development, OOP, bash, and more
+- Knowledge in web development, OOP, bash, and more
-- I love learning and improvement
+- Love to learn and improve

 I'll be using Github to track my learning process, so in my repo's, you'll find all the areas that I'm learning!